-Packet Sensors

-The table is displayed when there is at least one active Packet Sensor.
+The Packet Sensors table displays the following data when there is at least one Packet Sensor active:

-Status A green check mark indicates that the Packet Sensor is connected to Console.
-If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 41) Sensor Name Displays the name of the Packet Sensor and a colored square with the color define configuration.
-Click to open a new tab with data specific to the Packet Administrators and operators can right-click to open the Packet Sensor Configuration.
-Pkts/s (In / Out) Inbound and outbound packets/second throughput after IP or MAC validation Inbound Bits/s Inbound bits/second throughput after IP or MAC validation and the usage percent Outbound Bits/s Outbound bits/second throughput after IP or MAC validation and the usage percent Received Pkts/s Rate of sniffed packets before IP or MAC validation IP addresses that sent or received traffic.
-The Int(ernal)/Ext(ernal) IPs are t inside/outside the IP Zone.
-The Stats Engine parameter from the Sensor configurables or disables the monitoring of external IPs Dropped Packets dropped by the packet capturing engine.
+Status r A green check mark indicates that the Packet Sensor is connected to Console.
+If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 40) ----------------- ---

+Sensor Name Displays the name of the Packet Sensor and a colored square with the color defined in its configuration.
+Click to open a new tab with data specific to the Packet Sensor.
+Administrators and operators can right-click to open the Packet Sensor Configuration window Pkts/s (In / Out) Inbound and outbound packets/second throughput after IP or MAC validation Inbound Bits/s Inbound bits/second throughput after IP or MAC validation and the usage percent Outbound Bits/s Outbound bits/second throughput after IP or MAC validation and the usage percent Received Pkts/s Rate of sniffed packets before IP or MAC validation IPs (Int / Ext) IP addresses that sent or received traffic.
+The Int(ernal)/Ext(ernal) IPs are the IPs inside/outside the IP Zone.
+The Stats Engine parameter from the Sensor configuration enables or disables the monitoring of external IPs Dropped Packets dropped by the packet capturing engine.
 A high number usually indicates a sniffing performance problem CPU% Percentage of CPUs used by the Packet Sensor process RAM Amount of memory used by the Packet Sensor process Start Time Time when the Packet Sensor started Server Which server runs the Packet Sensor.
-Click to open a new tab with data specific to server.
-Administrators and operators can right-click to open the Server Configurat window
+Click to open a new tab with data specific to the server.
+Administrators and operators can right-click to open the Server Configuration window

-Flow Sensors

-The table is displayed when there is at least one active Flow Sensor.
+The Flow Sensors table displays the following data when there is at least one Flow Sensor active: